6a6aadnan/InternPe-AI-ML-02/README.md

 ## Dataset
 The dataset (`quikr_car.csv`) was sourced from [Quikr](https://www.quikr.com/), a classifieds platform in India, and has been cleaned and preprocessed for analysis.
 Key steps included handling missing values, converting data types, and cleaning inconsistent entries in the data.

-## Project Structure
+## Model Structure
-The project is structured as follows:
+The model is structured as follows:
 - **Data Cleaning and Preparation**: Initial cleaning steps to ensure the dataset is suitable for analysis.
 - **Exploratory Data Analysis (EDA)**: Visualizing relationships between variables to understand how they affect car prices.
 - **Modeling**: Utilizing linear regression to build a predictive model for car prices.